-To view the results (if any) of a command, select the command in the table and then select the View/Edit Command page.
+To view the detailed result of a command, select the command in the table and then select the View/Edit Command page.
+You can also use the View/Edit Command page to send individual commands.

 Deleting commands

 To delete a command, select it and the click the Delete button.